 Bobble Stitch

-A lovely, if slightly complicated raised stitch pattern with plenty of texture!
+A lovely, if slightly complicated raised stitch pattern!
 A great way to bring life to simple projects.
 (AKA: Bubble stitch.)

 Diamond Honeycomb Stitch